 Our beliefs stem from a full commitment to the authority of the Bible as the inspired, inerrant, infallible Word of God.

-We believe… that all humanity has rejected God’s purpose, and by doing so, now labors in a state of sin which leads to brokenness, misery, and death.
+- We believe that all humanity has rejected God’s purpose, and by doing so, now labours in a state of sin which leads to brokenness, misery, and death.

 In addition to these doctrinal statements, we adhere to the Testimony of the Reformed Presbyterian Church of North America, which is our continuing application of God’s written word to the world and the church today.